locationtech/geomesa/docs/user/filesystem/converter_fsds.rst

 The standard temporal partition schemes supported by the FileSystem data store are somewhat opaque, as they correspond to a number of days (or weeks/years/etc) since the Unix epoch (1970/01/01).
 The converter mode supports an additional temporal scheme that uses standard date formatting, which may be easier to use with external processes.
-Note that where the names overlap, the hierarchical schemes will take precedence over the standard partition schemes.
+Note that where the names overlap, the hierarchical schemes will take precedence over the standard partition schemes (when using the converter store).

 Custom Scheme
 ^^^^^^^^^^^^^